Living the 5 values of agile marketing

 Value #5: Responding to Change Over Following a Static Plan

 If there’s one lesson we’ve all learned from the pandemic, it’s that plans are highly subject to change, so we must learn to plan flexibly.
-With agile marketing, we want to make plans, but they should be emergent and flexible rather than static and unchangeable.
+With this type of marketing, we want to make plans, but they should be emergent and flexible rather than static and unchangeable.

 - Keep changing your marketing backlog (prioritized list of future work) as you learn more from past campaign performance, customer feedback or market/environmental conditions.